 You could also swap out the regular Oreos for even a Golden Oreo if you wanted a different flavor component to the crust.

 What Type of Cherries Do You Use for Cherry Filling

 The topping can be made from fresh, frozen or even tinned cherries.
 I like to use a mixture of tinned and fresh, as this results in cherries of different shades, that I think looks quite nice.

-The addition of a little kirsch or cherry brandy really takes the flavour to the next level, but if you’d rather leave it out, you can just add a little bit of cherry jelly mixed with water, or even a drop of cherry or almond extract.
+The addition of a little kirsch or cherry brandy really takes the flavor to the next level, but if you’d rather leave it out, you can just add a little bit of cherry jelly mixed with water, or even a drop of cherry or almond extract.

 So grab a fork and maybe a bib, as this cheesecake is creamy, sticky and a little bit messy.
 If you’re anything like me though, you wouldn’t want it any other way.

 No, this is a no-bake cheesecake dessert.
 You will prep the crust, whip up the filling and top with the cherry topping.
 It is crazy easy to whip up and boy is it an incredibly indulgent dessert.